 Opens up the standard print dialog of the OCX, which allows the user to print the calculated directions.
+When the print dialog is opened from the router dialog, it contains additional Print options, as shown to the right.

 The View Directions tab of the dialog, automatically appears when the routing calculations are finished, and it displays detailed driving directions, as well as the calculated distance and travel times for each segment.
 The format of each line is as follows...